t-ski/rapidjs--components/README.md

 ## Specific component directory

 Each component is to be organized in its own directory containing component related files.
-The directory name corresponds to the tag name the component is to be instanciated within web page markup, prefixed by the rapidJS component indicator **rapidjs--**.
+The directory name corresponds to the tag name the component is to be instanciated within web page markup, prefixed by the rapidJS component indicator ****.
 All component files inside of a component directory must be named just like the respective component directory.

 ## Markup file